ory/docs/docs/keto/sdk/api.md

 ```

-*Role represents a group of users that share the same role.
+*oryAccessControlPolicyRole represents a group of users that share the same role.
 A role could be an administrator, a moderator, a regular
 user or some other sort of role.*

 #### Properties